-So you’re thinking about becoming a part time real estate agent, or perhaps you have already taken the plunge.
-Maybe you like the idea of a side hustle to make some extra money for a new hobby, or you have a passion for real estate but you’re not ready to ditch your full time gig.
-You can do as little as sell houses to your mom, cousins and anyone else you only see at Christmas to gain some cash on the side, or you can build and scale a serious business.
+So you’re thinking about becoming a part-time real estate agent, or perhaps you have already taken the plunge.
+Maybe you like the idea of a side hustle to make some extra money for a new hobby, or you have a passion for real estate but you’re not ready to ditch your full-time gig.
+You can do as little as sell houses to your mom, cousins, and anyone else you only see at Christmas to gain some cash on the side, or you can build and scale a serious business.

-Being a part time real estate agent does have some real advantages.
+Being a part-time real estate agent does have some real advantages.
 It’s not quite like getting a side job at McDonald’s.
 The income upside is tremendous and it can be a super flexible way to earn a living.
 You work as much or as little as you want, set your own hours and it can be entirely remote.

 Where do you start?

-The number one thing you’re going to have to do to become a part time real estate agent is obtain your license.
+The number one thing you’re going to have to do to become a part-time real estate agent is to obtain your license.
 Each state has different licensing requirements, but you are most likely going to have to take a test or two.
 Do not underestimate the amount of various information you’ll need to know.
 Invest in some test preparation materials or a class offered in your area depending on how you learn best.
 A fee will also be required to sit for the test.
 Don’t waste your money by having to take it multiple times if you can help it.

 Once you obtain the license itself, you’ll need a brokerage to hold it, before you can start staking open house signs in your neighborhood.
 It won’t take long before postcards and flyers start showing up in your mailbox like you’re the coolest kid in town from all from brokerages vying for your business.
-However, don’t be fooled by a well styled letterhead.
+However, don’t be fooled by a well-styled letterhead.
 Spend some time researching several brokerages and what they have to offer.
 Broker fit can be one of the most important factors in determining your future success.

-Since you’re not looking to go all in at this point, you’re going to be looking for some key things in a potential brokerage:
+Since you’re not looking to go all-in at this point, you’re going to be looking for some key things in a potential brokerage: